beashetkar/Academy_of_Py/README.md

 </table>

-###  Math Scores by Grade

-The following table lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+5) Average Math Scores by Grade for students of each grade level (9th, 10th, 11th, 12th) at each school.

 <table border="1" class="dataframe">
   <thead>